Skip to main content

 The partnership needs to register with HMRC as well as the individual partners.
 We cover registration for self assessment for individuals on our page Self-employment: registering for tax and NIC.
 As part of the registration process, one of the partners in the partnership must be named as the nominated partner.
 The nominated partner is responsible for completing and filing the partnership tax return and maintaining business records for tax purposes.

-The partnership can be registered either online through government gateway or by using a paper form (SA400).
+The partnership can be registered either online (you will need government gateway log in details for the partnership to be able to do this) or by using a paper form (SA400).
 The deadline to register the partnership is the same as for individuals.

 Allocation of profits or losses